 In connection with the UMA program, Stephens and/or a Sub-Advisor has direct discretion to buy or sell securities for the client accounts.
 In an account managed according to a model provided by a Sub-Advisor, Pershing would have authority to make the trades required to follow the model portfolio provided by the Sub-Advisor.
 In incidences where Stephens is designated as the Sub-Advisor for the client's account under the UMA Program, Stephens shall have sole discretionary authority to buy or sell securities for the client accounts.
 Pershing shall execute trades pursuant to instructions of the investment Sub-Advisors of the account.
-Each client will designate Stephens or one or more investment Sub-Advisor shall have discretionary authority, subject to the client's instructions or investment guidelines, to buy, sell and trade securities in each account managed by such investment Sub-Advisor, including but not limited to authority to reinvest dividends and other income distributions on a similar basis.
-Each client may from time to time request a modification of the portfolio allocation "sleeves", change the investment Sub-Advisors or withdraw assets from the UMA Program, subject to limitations adopted by Stephens and Sub-Advisors from time to time and subject to limitations adopted by Stephens and Sub-Advisors from time to time and subject to limitations
+Each client will designate Stephens or one or more investment Sub-Advisors participating in the UMA Program to manage portions of the account.
+Each investment Sub-Advisor shall have discretionary authority, subject to the client's instructions or investment guidelines, to buy, sell and trade securities in each account managed by such investment Sub-Advisor, including but not limited to authority to reinvest dividends and other income distributions on a similar basis.
+Each client may from time to time request a modification of the portfolio allocation "sleeves", change the investment Sub-Advisors or withdraw assets from the UMA Program, subject to applicable account size minimums established by Stephens and Sub-Advisors from time to time and subject to limitations adopted by Stephens and Sub-Advisors on the frequency of such changes.

-Non-model provided Sub-Advisors on your account may receive duplicate periodic statements to assist in transaction, analysis, reporting and other account servicing responsibilities.
+Non-model Sub-Advisors on your account may receive duplicate periodic statements to assist in transaction, analysis, reporting and other account servicing responsibilities.

-Information about the client is communicated to Stephens and to non-model provided Sub-Advisors on the initial opening of the advisory account and from time to time, thereafter.
+Information about the client is communicated to Stephens and to Non-Model Sub-Advisors on the initial opening of the advisory account and from time to time, thereafter.
 An Agreement and Advisory Contract must be completed by each client and maintained by Stephens.
 The Agreement contains account name and address, investment objectives and specific financial information.
 Client information may be updated from time to time upon notification from the client of any material changes and noted within the client file.